 The Weber School District Foundation is a nonprofit organization established under Internal Revenue Service regulations as a conduit for the District to receive tax-deductible donations.
-The voting majority of the Foundation's board is appointed by the Board of Education.
 The Foundation exclusively serves the District.
 The District reports the Foundation as a special revenue fund (a blended component unit).